How to Find Square Root in Python: Techniques Explained

 Example: An e-commerce platform uses k-NN to recommend products by measuring distance between user preference vectors.

-Many developers can write the code, but few understand when and why to use each method in data-intensive, production-grade applications.
-That’s where upGrad bridges the gap—through structured learning, hands-on projects, and mentorship tailored for tech careers in data, AI, and software engineering.
+Many developers find it difficult to understand when and why to use each method in data-intensive, production-grade applications.
+That’s where upGrad bridges the gap, through structured learning, hands-on projects, and mentorship tailored for tech careers in data, AI, and software engineering.

-Not sure how to upskill in your career path?
+Feeling uncertain about your next step?
 Get personalized career counseling to identify the best opportunities for you.
 Visit upGrad’s offline centers for expert mentorship, hands-on workshops, and networking sessions to connect you with industry leaders!

 Expand your expertise with the best resources available.
 Browse the programs below to find your ideal fit in Best Machine Learning and AI Courses Online.